Is Going to College Still a Part of the American Dream or Now a Nightmare?

 It is your life, so you are the one who will have to pay the consequences or reap the benefits!

-You have already gone so far, do not let anything stop you from achieving and living the American dream that everyone was meant to live.
+You have already come so far, do not let anything stop you from living the American dream that you, and everyone else, were meant to live.

 © 2017 vegasmisha